DiegoViqueira/Dashboard/README.md

 Develop by:  Diego Viquiera

-@ Feel free to use and modify the source code as you wish.
+- Feel free to use and modify the source code as you wish.
-@ This proyect was built as a Platform to handle new request of cliams of differents companies with the Option to give to this companies users profiles to handle the requests and show differents statistics of the claims.
+- This proyect was built as a Platform to handle new request of cliams of differents companies with the Option to give to this companies users profiles to handle the requests and show differents statistics of the claims.
+It´s not full finish but have all the functionality.